 Jeremy Corbyn’s spectacular success in the British election should have worried Malcolm Turnbull.
-The Tories were humiliated for their agenda of cuts, in the face of socialist Jeremy Corbyn’s
+The Tories were humiliated for their agenda of cuts, in the face of socialist Jeremy Corbyn’s promise to tax the rich to fund services.

 Malcolm Turnbull and Scott Morrison have delivered a budget aimed at avoiding unpopular cuts, in a desperate effort to reverse their slide in the polls.
-The pundits say it’s a budget Labor could
+The pundits say it’s a budget Labor could have delivered.
+But its tax increases deliver no real pain for the rich.
+Instead ordinary workers and the unemployed are being targeted.

 The Australian Building and Construction Commission (ABCC) is set to return, with the aim of breaking the power of the construction unions.

 Malcolm Turnbull has been left weak and humiliated by the election result.
-Turnbull will be constantly looking over his shoulder, worried about whether any of his MPs will break ranks and about
+Turnbull will be constantly looking over his shoulder, worried about whether any of his MPs will break ranks and about his electoral popularity.
+The government will be vulnerable to public pressure.

 The election has delivered a savage blow to Malcolm Turnbull and the Coalition government.
 The danger is that the disaffection with the mainstream parties can be pulled to the right.